PhucPhuc0410/Customer-Segmentation-using-RFM-Analysis/README.md

 ---

 If you find this project useful, feel free to ⭐.
-Sự ủng hộ của bạn sẽ là siêu động lực của tôi ❤️.
+Your support will be my super motivation ❤️.

 📌 **Author:** Nguyễn Hoàng Gia Phúc